 Dreaming … I do a lot of it!
-One of my more frequent dreams is about moving to an island in the Caribbean where I can kayak everyday, be surrounded by history and culture and enjoy laid-back attitudes and tropical breezes.
+One of my more frequent dreams is about moving to an island in the Caribbean where I can kayak every day, be surrounded by history and culture and enjoy laid-back attitudes and tropical breezes.
 My dreams often vary about what I would do with my time and how I would make a living.
 Ideas have ranged from really taking my artistic side seriously and painting landscapes of the island to sell in a small art gallery, to being a tour guide or a freelance writer.
-After watching one to many episodes of International House Hunters set in St. Croix, I thought St. Croix could be “that island” I had been dreaming about!
-I liked the idea that it is part of the United States Virgin Islands and was intrigued by the “Big Island’s” geographic mixture of rain forests, rolling farmlands and beaches.
-Plus, if it was good enough for Christopher Columbus to explore in 1493, why not me!
+After watching one too many episodes of International House Hunters set in St. Croix, I thought St. Croix could be “that island” I had been dreaming about!
+I liked the idea that it is part of the United States Virgin Islands and was intrigued by the “Big Island’s” geographic mixture of rain forests, rolling farmlands, and beaches.
+I figured if it was good enough for Christopher Columbus to explore in 1493, why not me!

 2. Buck Island Reef – Buck Island Reef National Monument is an underwater National Park and a premier snorkeling site.
 Once on the island, there is two beaches and two picnic areas and a great place to hike.
 Since it is an island the only way to get there is by boat.
 We had a great time on Big Beard’s Adventure Tour.
 They provided snorkel gear and the full day tour included a beach barbecue.

 3. Take a Walking Tour of Christiansted – Christiansted is also a National Park Service site.
-The park encompasses seven acres around the waterfront area and includes five historic structures: Fort Christiansvaern, the Danish Custom House, the Danish West India & Guinea Company Warehouse, the Steeple Building, and the Scale house.
+The park encompasses seven acres around the waterfront area and includes five historic structures: Fort Christiansvaern, the Danish Customs House, the Danish West India & Guinea Company Warehouse, the Steeple Building, and the Scale House.
 For a fee, tours are available at the Scale House Bookstore.

 4. Salt River Bay – This is where Christopher Columbus anchored his fleet in 1493.
 Here you can paddle through lush mangroves on luminescent water and see wildlife and listen to historical lore along the way.
 You can learn about the history and ecology of the Salt River on a kayak tour offered by Caribbean Adventure Tour.

 5. Horseback Riding – Paul and Jill’s Equestrian Stables at Sprat Hall Plantation offers Rain Forest Nature Tours including a ride along the beach.
-The tour is about an hour and a half and they have excellent horses for kids.
-An added bonus is that you can sample the fruit from the exotic orchards.
+The tour is about an hour and a half, and they have excellent horses for kids.
+A bonus is that you can sample the fruit from the exotic orchards.

 6. Walk a Dozen Art Galleries on Art Thursdays - Art Thursday in Christiansted gives you an opportunity to stroll along the streets and alleyways and visit nearly a dozen galleries that show the work of local artist between 5 and 8 pm.

-8. Shop in the Danish Brick Courtyards and King’s Alley Walk - There are many unique stores in Christiansted, but I really enjoyed the checking out the jewelry stores.
+8. Shop in the Danish Brick Courtyards and King’s Alley Walk - There are many unique stores in Christiansted, but I enjoyed checking out the jewelry stores.
 I had to go into Sonya’s cute little store on Company Street to pick up a Hook bracelet.
-I also picked up a beautiful little watercolor painting at Yellow House Gallery.
+I also found a beautiful little watercolor painting at Yellow House Gallery.
 When shopping on St. Croix, US citizens can enjoy duty-free allowance of $1,600 per person every 30 days whether buying to pack or mail.

 10. Check out La Reine Farmer’s Market on a Saturday Morning - The Farmer’s Market at Villa La Reine is a Saturday morning tradition for locals.
-This fun, sociable event always has fresh market produce and sometimes it is harvested the day before or even the same day the market is open.
+The sociable event always has fresh market produce and sometimes the harvest produce occurs the day before or even the same day the market is open.
 Here you will have an opportunity to try many fruits and vegetables.
 Make sure you try the Star Fruit, also known as Carambola.
 Also look for homemade jams, jellies, chutney tarts, pies, cakes and local juices.
 The market is open from 7 am to 3 pm and is run by the Department of Agriculture.

 11. Taste the Tropics - There is great food in St. Croix!
 Here are my favorites.
 You can eat with the locals at Rowdy Joe’s or enjoy magnificent views at Off the Wall and The Waves at Cane Bay.
 I also loved EAT @ Cane Bay!
-The atmosphere is awesome as well as their brunch.
-Another place that was recommended to me by a local was Blue Moon in Frederikstead.
-It was great and you can enjoy some cool jazz music.
-For a different type of atmosphere you can head over to the Fort Christian Brew Pub for live music and on Mondays you can catch the Crab Races where hermit crabs crawl and you cheer them on!
+The atmosphere is excellent as well as their brunch.
+Another place recommended to me by a local was Blue Moon in Frederiksted.
+It was fabulous and, you can enjoy some cool jazz music.
+For a different type of atmosphere you can head over to the Fort Christian Brew Pub for live music, and on Mondays, you can catch the Crab Races where hermit crabs crawl, and you cheer them on!
 Another fun place we enjoyed was the Spratnet Beach Bar on Cane Bay.
 Make sure you go on a Sunday for their Pig Roast, you’ll be sure to have a great time!